In Kyrgyzstan, an ‘unprecedented crackdown’ on free press raises alarm

 As several laws threaten to criminalise their work, investigative reporters are fleeing the Central Asian nation.

-Bishkek, Kyrgyzstan and Warsaw, Poland – Last year, Aidai Irgebai had a serious talk with her two sons, aged nine and seven.
+Bishkek, Kyrgyzstan and Warsaw, Poland – Last year, Aidai Irgebai had a serious talk with her two daughters, aged nine and seven.

-The boys would not return to their school in Bishkek, Kyrgyzstan’s capital, when the holiday break was over, Irgebai told them.
+The girls would not return to their school in Bishkek, Kyrgyzstan’s capital, when the holiday break was over, Irgebai told them.
 In fact, they may not return home at all.

 Keep readinglist of 4 items